Frequently Asked Questions: Care & Maintenance

 How can I prevent scratches on wood flooring?

-Place mats and throw rugs at doorways to help protect wood floors from grit, dirt and sand.
+Place walk off rugs at doorways to help protect wood floors from grit, dirt and debris.
 Place felt pads under furniture legs and vacuum/dust your wood floor regularly.